 Caves may be eroded in a variety of rocks: granite, sandstone, even ice, by the power of water and wind-borne particles.
 Or water may simply melt passages through ice.
 These pages gives a hint of the beauty of these caves.

 Educators and students: you are welcome to freely use images from the Virtual Cave in school projects or presentations, whether printed or projected, without requesting permission, so long as they are not used in any media being sold or made for profit.
-For such use, contact me at the above address.
+For such use, contact me.

-Visit UNDER EARTH IMAGES for more cave photos and information on how to purchase CD-ROMs featuring a full offline version of THE VIRTUAL CAVE, and other collections of high-resolution cave photos from all over the world.
-My newest is a screensaver/annotated slideshow based on The Virtual Cave.
+Visit UNDER EARTH IMAGES for more cave photos and information on how to purchase CD-ROMs featuring a full offline version of THE VIRTUAL CAVE, and other collections of cave photos from all over the world.

 Find out about caves open to the public which you can visit on your next road trip at the U.S. SHOW CAVES DIRECTORY.